Longford student bakes winning recipe for national enterprise success

-Saoirse O'Toole presented with her prize by Deputy School Principal, Moyne Community School Paddy McPhillips
+Saoirse O’Toole is pictured (right) with some of her products and also (above) being presented with her prize by Deputy School Principal, Moyne Community School Paddy McPhillips

 A county Longford student has picked up an award at national level in this year’s Student Enterprise Programme awards.